northeastern-rc/rc-public-documentation/docs/source/best-practices/scratchpurge.md

 :::

 2. On the day of the /scratch purge you will not be able to write job outputs to /scratch.
-Please edit your sbatch scripts to write outputs to /work.
+Please edit your sbatch scripts to write outputs to /work or to /home.

 3. If you have jobs that continually write output to scratch and run for long periods of time, please make sure you are [checkpointing](https://rc-docs.northeastern.edu/en/latest/best-practices/checkpointing.html).
 This will allow the resumption of your jobs around the /scratch purge.

 4. If you wish to retain entire directories that were generated in /scratch as part of a job output, you can tar the directory first and move the compressed file to your /home or /work.
-We recommned only doing this if the directory will not be opened often as for large or many files taring and untaring can be time consuming.
+We recommmend only doing this if the directory will not be opened often as for large or many files taring and untaring can be time consuming.

 :::{code-block}
 # First get on a compute node
 srun --pty /bin/bash

-tar czvf name_of_output.tar.gz /scratch/<username>/directory
+tar -czvf name_of_output.tar.gz /scratch/<username>/directory

 mv /scratch/<username>/name_of_output.tar.gz /work/<groupname>/files_to_keep
 :::